ETHICS OF SCIENTIFIC PUBLICATIONS

 1. The principles of professional ethics in the work of editors, the Editorial Board and the Editorial Body of the magazine

-Editors are responsible for everything that is published in the magazine, therefore they seek to improve the magazine, upgrade the quality of its publications, and to remain faithful to the principles of scientific honesty and protect freedom of opinions, always be ready to publish corrections, clarifications, refutations and apologies when it is necessary.
+Editors are responsible for everything that is published in the Journal, therefore they seek to improve the magazine, upgrade the quality of its publications, and to remain faithful to the principles of scientific honesty and protect freedom of opinions, always be ready to publish corrections, clarifications, refutations and apologies when it is necessary.

 1.2.
-The editors of the magazine are personally and independently responsible for deciding which of the articles submitted to the magazine will be accepted for publication and which ones will be rejected.
+The editors of the Journal are personally and independently responsible for deciding which of the articles submitted to the magazine will be accepted for publication and which ones will be rejected.
 At the same time, they are guided by the magazine’s policy and observe legal restrictions, avoiding libel, infringement of copyright and plagiarism.

 1.3.
 The editor should not have any conflict of interest with respect to the articles they reject or accept.